-So George peers into this shadowy world and witnesses horrible scenarios like – his mother not recognizing him, his brother is now dead, Uncle Billy is locked in the looney bin, the town druggist is a murderer, Bedford Falls has turned into a corrupt, sleazy town in the hands of Mr. Potter…..
+So George peers into this shadowy world and witnesses horrible scenarios like – his mother not recognizing him, his brother is now dead, Uncle Billy is locked in the looney bin, the town druggist is a murderer, Bedford Falls has turned into a corrupt, sleazy town that’s now in the hands of Mr. Potter…..

 And his beautiful wife Mary played by Donna Reed – is a librarian!

 Oh the horror!

 This was always such a funny alternate destiny for Mary had George not been around.
 It’s such an antiquated line of thinking, but I suppose back in 1946 a woman being an old maid and working at a library was comparable to death or being locked up in a nut house.

 Today, this nightmare scenario for Mary doesn’t pack the same kind of wallop.
 It’s hard to get horrified when the greatest fall from being a housewife and mother in 1946 is a woman who does some book reading.
 That stigma hasn’t really aged very well.

 They try to make it even worse for Mary by sentencing her to wear glasses too!
 Somehow without George’s existence in the world it has made Mary’s eyes go bad.
 I’m not sure how that works.
 Or maybe it’s just from all the late night reading she has done while being a spinster.
 This is that old reliable standard Hollywood cliché of The Ugly Girl In Glassess at work.

 Somehow Donna Reed being made to look all mousey with tweed clothes and wearing glasses wouldn’t put me off.
 That classic movie device of putting glasses on a gorgeous woman, pinning her hair up and putting in her bland clothes therefore that making her look ugly never worked for me.
 It’s just not enough.

 It’s hard for me to accept no one in town would have made a play for Donna Reed in glasses.
 I’d probably be hanging out at the library all the time waiting to see Old Maid Mary.